 |Rotate||Twist two fingers around a central point to rotate an image, a map, or another object on the screen.|

 10 Android Phone Tricks to Remember

-You'll feel like an expert user on the Android phone with this assortment of handy, time-saving tricks.
+You’ll feel like an expert user of the Android phone with this assortment of handy, time-saving tricks.
 Use them to boost your productivity — or your hopeless addiction to your Android phone:

 Dictation!
 You can speak into the phone as an effective and quick alternative to using the onscreen keyboard.

 Quickly switch between apps by using the Recent icon.
 If your phone doesn’t have a Recent icon, long-press the Home icon.

 You can add launchers and widgets to Home screen pages.
 Likewise, remove launchers and widgets you don’t use.